nouseforaname1/When-To-Charge-Carbon-Intensity-Forecast/README.md

 This is a Scriptable Widget for IOS.

-Even if you have green tariff like me, you'll be aware the UK grid needs to generates CO2 to satisfy your demand when renewables are unavailable (even if your green tariff causes someone else to get a green unit some other time to compensate).
+Even if you have green tariff like myself, you'll be aware the UK grid needs to generates CO2 to satisfy your demand when renewables are unavailable (even if your green tariff causes someone else to get a green unit some other time to compensate).

 The widget aims to help you judge how to time-shift your use, and minimise that CO2 generation.
 That might help balance a greener grid, create more renewables demand and reduce demand for fossil sources.